NeoResearch/neocompiler-eco/README.md

 **Http front-end**:
 `cd /docker-sock-express-compilers/docker-http-express`

-`docker-compose up`
+`docker compose up`

 **Compilers RPC API Backend**:
 `cd docker-sock-express-compilers/docker-compilers`

-`docker-compose up`
+`docker compose up`

 **Eco Services**:
 `cd docker-sock-express-compilers/docker-services`

-`docker-compose up`
+`docker compose up`

 ## A2) Eco Network Funtionalities

-Docker-compose is the main tools that acts for the creation of our micro-service.
+Docker compose is the main tools that acts for the creation of our micro-service.
 This script will start all necessary backend functionalities and neo-csharp-nodes.

 In particular, we currently have: